MustardMan42/Masterful-CSS-Module/README.md

 Now that you have the fonts and colors, you really have everything you need to start sprucing up your journals and make them look like the actual PDFs.
 For the following part, I will show you how to flag your journals to use only the rules you write for that adventure, and then go over some of the common changes I make to text like headings.

 ## Step 1: Adjusting your .mjs file
-* Open your .mjs file in Visual Studio and add the following code.
+* Open your .mjs file in Visual Studio and add the following code:
   * ```javascript
     class TIO extends foundry.applications.sheets.journal.JournalEntrySheet { //Replace "TIO" with the uppercase abbreviation for the adventure you are adapting constructor(doc, options) {